erickbytes/divbull/divbull.com/content/blog/2026-Investing-Observations.md

 **Emerging Markets Buzz**

 Your international stocks can either be "developed" markets or "emerging" markets.
 So far, I've enjoyed the boom in South Korean stocks.
-I also have heavier weight to Japan and Canadian stocks via VXUS fund.
+I also have heavier exposure to Japan and Canadian stocks via VXUS fund.
 Additionally, emerging markets funds like IEMG are up 11% year to date.
 This is equivalent to investing in markets like China, Brazil or Korea.
 Emerging markets have started 2026 with lots of momentum.
+Anecdotally, I have seen more people talking online about them in bullish tone.

 **Choppy Action for Magnificent 7**

 Microsoft, Tesla and Amazon saw the steepest drawdowns through 1.5 months of 2026.
 Google and Nvidia have remained steady but seem to have plateaued in recent months.
 The Mag 7 make up the core of the S&P 500 and QQQ.
 It's not surprising that these indexes are lagging.
-Is it just some digestion until the next leg up, or could these hyperscalers be entering a period of exteneded chop?
+Is it just some digestion until the next leg up, or could these hyperscalers be entering a period of extended chop?

 **Small Caps and Value Stocks Are Back**